Changelog

 ### Research workflows

-The initial release puts the complete Gesamtausgabe (GA 1 through GA 354, public domain) behind a single MCP surface.
-Workflows it makes practical:
+Initial release.
+The complete Gesamtausgabe (GA 1 through GA 354, public domain) behind a single MCP surface.

 - **Search the full corpus by keyword.** `search_steiner` runs FTS5 with Porter stemmer + diacritic normalization.
 Filters: `lang`, `edition`, `ga`, `ga_range`, `from_date`, `to_date`.